Synthetixio/synthetix/docs/governance.md

 # Governance

 Ownership of tokens within the Synthetix ecosystem is determined by a public network of Ethereum smart contracts.
 However the basic protocol design, incentive parameter settings, and system development are presently governed by the Synthetix foundation.
-The foundation is committed to further decentralising these processes.
-Therefore, steps in this direction are being taken by the development of community-driven governance and development methodologies.
+Although the foundation initially made this tradeoff between centralisation and speed of development, it is committed to further decentralising key decision-making processes in the system.
+Steps in this direction are being taken by the development of community-driven governance and development methodologies.

 ## Synthetix Improvement Proposals (SIPs)